evanmurray99/evanmurray99.github.io/README.md

 Markdown

-* Markdown is an easy to use text-to-HTML conversion tool for web writers.
+* Markdown is an easy-to-use text-to-HTML conversion tool for web writers.
-* Markdown provides an easy-to-read, easy-to-write, lightweight markup language used for formating plaintext.
+* Markdown provides an easy-to-read, easy-to-write, lightweight markup language used for formatting plaintext.

 Visual Studio Code